Features of Ceylon IDE

 The popup outline and type hierarchy controls provide two extra useful ways to navigate your code.

-The editor features configurable syntax highlighting, occurrence marking, search result highlighting, and code folding.
+The editor features configurable syntax highlighting, occurrence marking, search result highlighting, a helpful outline view, and code folding.
 The editor integrates with Eclipse's merge viewer for team-based development.

 Incremental compilation and interactive error reporting

-The compiler may be configured within the IDE via the Ceylon Build project properties page, or new project wizard.
+The compiler may be configured within the IDE via the project properties page, or new project wizard.

 The Module Repositories page lets us specify the module repositories where Ceylon will look for dependencies.
 The settings are persisted in a configuration file also understood by the command line toolset.